noi-techpark/it.bz.opendatahub.databrowser/doc/developers/dataset-configuration.md

 ### Table view

 The table view gives a list-like overview over the records of a dataset.
-The user can paginate through the data and jump to detail, raw, quick and edit view for a given record using the links on the right of the table view.
+The user can paginate through the data and jump to detail, edit and raw view for a given record using the links on the right of the table view.

 Let's take a look at table view configuration of the `Article` dataset as an example, that can be found here: [article.listView.ts](../../databrowser/src/config/tourism/article/article.listView.ts) (the result can be found at this URL [https://databrowser.opendatahub.testingmachine.eu/dataset/table/tourism/v1/Article](https://databrowser.opendatahub.testingmachine.eu/dataset/table/tourism/v1/Article)):